xArm-Developer/ufactory_doc_support_article/en/support_articles/software/how-to-install-ufactory-studio-in-docker.md

 Windows: the robot IP is 127.0.0.1

-#### 5.Run the “Blockly-to-Python” codes with external IDE like VSCode or Pycharm
+### Run the “Blockly-to-Python” codes with external IDE like VSCode or Pycharm
 In case you copy the “Blockly-to-Python” codes from the internal Python IDE and run in the external IDE like VSCode or Pycharm on your computer, make sure add “check_joint_limit=False” in the line of instantiation like this

 ```